 I am limiting this list to retired players only; we will be making a list like this for every NFL team over the next few months; feel free to leave comments and tear my list apart!

 At 6’3″, 236 pounds, David Fulcher was a force to be reckoned with in the secondary for the Bengals in the late 1980s and into the 1990s.
-Fulcher was a safety in a linebacker’s body.
-Fulcher wore the stripes from 1986-1992.
+Fulcher was safety in a linebacker’s body.
+Fulcher wore the stripes from 1986-to 1992.
 Fulcher attended three-straight Pro Bowls between 1988-1990.
 Fulcher snagged 17 interceptions in those three seasons, making him one of the most feared safeties in the NFL.

-Despite any negative feelings fans may have towards Chad-the-person, Chad-the-football-player was pretty fun to watch and deserves to be considered one of the greatest Bengals of all-time.
+Despite any negative feelings fans may have towards Chad-the-person, Chad-the-football-player was pretty fun to watch and deserves to be considered one of the greatest Bengals of all time.
 Too bad the attitude at the end of his tenure is what will remain with most Bengals fans.

 Brooks played in 118 games while playing for the Bengals, and he started in 106 of them.
-Brooks played a key role in the Bengals’ success in the late 80s and into the 90s, earning him a spot as one of the greatest Bengals ever.
+Brooks played a vital role in the Bengals’ success in the late 80s and into the 90s, earning him a spot as one of the greatest Bengals ever.

 Dillon played in 107 games as a Bengal, starting 95 of them.
 Dillon also added 192 catches for 1,482 receiving yards.

 Dillon was selected to the Pro Bowl three times during his career between 1999-2001.
 During his career, Mike Brown proved utterly inept at putting a supporting cast around him.
 Some fans didn’t like the way he left the team, but in the end, can anybody blame him?